Hard-Constrained Deep Learning for Climate Downscaling: Results and discussion

-The success of our constraining methodology does not depend on the upsampling factor: in Figure \ref{fig:wc}, we can see that the constraining methods work well and improve all metrics for upsampling factors of 2, 4, 8, and 16.
-When applied to our out-of-distribution dataset, the improvement achieved by adding constraints is even more pronounced than for the randomly split data (see results in Figure \ref{fig:ood}).
+The success of our constraining methodology does not depend on the upsampling factor: in Table \ref{cnn_results}, we can see that the constraining methods work well and improve all metrics for upsampling factors of 2, 4, 8, and 16.
+When applied to our out-of-distribution data set, the improvement achieved by adding constraints is even more pronounced than for the randomly split data (see results in the appendix).
 The constraints can help architectures with their generalization ability.

 Not only mass can be conserved, but other quantities such as moist static energy.
-We show that moving on to different quantities of the ERA5 dataset, temperature, water vapor, and liquid water.
+We show that moving on to different quantities of the ERA5 data set, temperature, water vapor, and liquid water.
 Looking at Table \ref{energy_results} (see appendix), one can observe similar results for liquid water $Q_L$ and water vapor $Q_v$ as for the total water content: ScAddCL, AddCL, and SmCL significantly improve results in all measures over the unconstrained CNN, while enforcing energy and mass conservation.
 For temperature, on the other hand, MultCL performs the strongest, followed by SmCL, whereas AddCL and ScAddCL achieve smaller improvements in the scores.

-Our WRF temperature dataset includes low-resolution data points drawn from a separate simulation, rather than downsampling, and therefore it results in much harder tasks.
-Table \ref{wrf_results} shows that the scores are improved slightly with our constraint layer.
+Our WRF temperature data set includes low-resolution data points drawn from a separate simulation, rather than downsampling, and therefore it results in much harder tasks.
+Table \ref{wrf_results} shows that the scores are improved slightly with our constraint layer, this might be counterintuitive given there is a violation in the training data, but this violation is relatively small, it appears like random noise, so no bias is introduced.
+This way the constraints again lead to a simpler learning problem and are able to improve performance.
+The fact, that the constraints are slightly violated in the original data set could motivate soft-constraining, but nevertheless, we can observe that soft-constraining harms the predictive performance, while hard-constraining is surprisingly beneficial.
+The constraint violation in the original data has an RMSE of 0.6838 on average.

 Finally, we also show that applying our constraint methodology can improve results in other domains, even in cases where there is no physics involved.
-We see that both for the lunar satellite imagery and the natural images benchmark datasets, the application of our SmCL improves the traditional metrics, as shown in Tables \ref{lunar_results} and \ref{sr_results}.
+We see that both for the lunar satellite imagery and the natural images benchmark data sets, the application of our SmCL improves the traditional metrics, as shown in Tables \ref{lunar_results} and \ref{sr_results}.